Medically reviewed by Drugs.com. Last updated on May 18, 2021.

 The lymphatic system includes the lymph nodes (lymph glands), spleen, thymus gland and bone marrow.
 Lymphoma can affect all those areas as well as other organs throughout the body.

 Many types of lymphoma exist.
-The main categories of lymphoma are:
+The main subtypes are:

 - Non-Hodgkin's lymphoma

 What lymphoma treatment is best for you depends on your lymphoma type and its severity.
-Lymphoma treatment may involve chemotherapy, immunotherapy medications, radiation therapy or a bone marrow transplant.
+Lymphoma treatment may involve chemotherapy, immunotherapy medications, radiation therapy, a bone marrow transplant or some combination of these.

 - Night sweats